White Pesto Pasta

 • Bring a large pot of heavily salted water to the boil.

-• Slowly add the olive oil a tablespoon at a time and stir vigorously to incorporate.
+• Slowly add the olive oil a tablespoon at a time and vigorously stir to incorporate.

 • Drain the pasta and add pasta to the white pesto in bowl and toss to coat.
 Continue tossing until pesto thickens enough and clings to the pasta, about 2 minutes.
 Serve with more Parmesan cheese sprinkled on top.